 While it was increasingly possible that the UK could crash out of the EU with no agreement in place over the issue, the details of putting up a frontier between the UK and the Irish Republic with regular checks would be equally fraught with difficulty, essentially leading to a 'no deal and no border' situation, Duncan Morrow, Professor of Applied Social and Policy Science, told Sputnik.

 "There would be no real border put up and no real agreement in practice because the implementation will be extremely difficult, so you could potentially have a hole in the fence between the EU and Britain, it could become a lawless space," he said.

-Professor Morrow opined that the UK could possibly use the complications of erecting a hard border as leverage in the negotiations, knowing the difficulties in implementing such a system.
-However he noted that the entire process is creating a crisis of confidence Britain's institutions as the Good Friday Agreement through which Northern Ireland is governed would be severely weakened.
+Professor Morrow opined that the UK could use the complications of erecting a hard border as leverage in the negotiations, knowing the difficulties in implementing such a system.
+However he noted that the entire process is creating a crisis of confidence Britain's institutions as the Good Friday Agreement, through which Northern Ireland is governed, would be severely weakened.